propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 }
 ```

-Your request needs to have an id parameter or any field as parameter (slug,
+Your request needs to have an id parameter or any field as parameter (e.g. slug,
-title, ...).
+title).

 The *Annotation* is optional if your parameter is typed you could only have this: